Jerusalem, the city of incredible blend of religions and cultures…

 9. Israel Museum

-The Israel Museum is located not in the capital.
-It is, of course, in Jerusalem – the city with centuries of history!
+The Israel Museum is located, of course, in Jerusalem – the city with centuries of history!
 Israel museum is the biggest one in the Middle East.
 You can easily spend a couple of days there!

 One of the highlights in the museum collection is the Shrine of the Book with the Dead Sea strolls – the oldest known today Bible manuscripts.
 The manuscripts is the major archaeological discovery that changed the way we were thinking about history.